iZOOlabs-GSOC/case-study-hdfc-life/README.md

 Don't use RNN (Recurrent Neural Network) language model.

-## Programming Language

-We don't have any preference over programming language but we would like to have the submission on Github or Bitbucket along with the output (.CSV) or any documentation you have.

 ## Evaluation

 You will be evaluated based on the accuracy of the output, documentation, code quality, code documentation and explanation about how you have reached to the solution.